-- Main first and last name as well as title
+- Contact first and last name as well as title

 Shared With Team and Your Personal Sets

-Whenever an administrator creates a group of elements in the form builder, they have the ability to save it as a quickset.
+Whenever you create a group of elements in Form Builder, you have the ability to save it as a Quick Set.
 The folder icon with the down arrow is the save option.

-When you save your quick set you get to name it, provide a description which will be displayed when you hover over it in the sidebar.
-Lastly you will be able to choose to share the form with other administrators.
-If you choose to share the quick set, it will be visible to all business administrators in the 'Shared With Team' area along with quick sets made by all other administrators.
+When you save your Quick Set you get to name it and provide a description which will be displayed when you hover over it in the sidebar.
+You also can choose to share the Quick Set with other admins.
+If you choose to share the Quick Set, it will be visible to all business admins in the 'Shared With Team' area along with Quick Sets made by all other admins.
 If you choose not to share it will only be visible to you under the 'Your Personal Sets' area.